 Please refer to the university's policy on academic appeals stated earlier in this catalog.

 Academic Standing and Academic Probation Policy

 Counseling students must maintain a 3.0 or higher cumulative grade point average to remain active in the graduate program.
 In addition, students must earn a grade of B or higher in Pre-Practicum: Basic Counseling Skills, Practicum in Counseling, Internship, and their specialty area courses in order to graduate from the program.
 A student must receive no grades of C- or lower.
-(Students may retake a course in order to raise their grades.)
+(Students must retake a course in order to raise their grades.)
 Grades of C- or lower do not count toward a graduate degree in counseling.
 Though a student must maintain a 3.0 or higher cumulative grade point average to graduate from the program, all student learning outcomes (SLOs) must be met at the level of proficiency as well.
 A 3.0 GPA and completion of all requirements is inadequate for graduation unless all SLOs have been achieved.